 This project was not only fun fro my students, but also for me.
 I was so impressed with what they were able to come up with!
 The games were incredibly creative and served as a wonderful platform for them to review/study for the upcoming test.
 Aside from the obvious chemistry lessons embedded in this project, there were many other life lessons that were threaded throughout the experience such as: situational problem solving, managing group structure, leadership, creativity, compromise, listening skills, collaboration and much more!
 Surprisingly, I only had two problems arise within groups that I needed to get involved with (out of 36 groups total!).
 Both of the problems were minor and more about hurt feelings that needed to be expressed with an adult mediator present.
 Other than that, it went smoothly and was a success!
 I am looking forward to doing this project again next year!

-Below are some examples of games that they students created… I hope you enjoy them and perhaps are inspired to do something similar in your own classroom!
+Below are some examples of games that my students created.
+I hope you enjoy them and, perhaps, are inspired to do something similar in your own classroom!

 -The Ardent Teacher